What is an intrauterine device (IUD)?

 - It is a small, T-shaped device that your provider puts in your uterus by going through your vagina and cervix.

-- These are made of flexible plastic and have 2 thin plastic strings that hang out of the cervix.
+- These are made of flexible plastic and have 2 thin plastic strings that hang out of your cervix.

-- Some women stop getting a period at all.
+- Some people stop getting periods.
 This is not harmful and does not need to be treated.

 Your provider can help you choose the right IUD for you.